Wind turbine design: Grid connection

 The generator produces alternating current (AC).
 The most common method in large modern turbines is to use a doubly fed induction generator directly connected to the grid.
 Some turbines drive an AC/AC converter—which converts the AC to direct current (DC) with a rectifier and then back to AC with an inverter—in order to match grid frequency and phase.

-A useful technique to connect a PMSG to the grid is via a back-to-back converter.
+A useful technique to connect a PMSG (Permanent Magnet Synchronous Generator) to the grid is via a back-to-back converter.
 Control schemes can achieve unity power factor in the connection to the grid.
 In that way the wind turbine does not consume reactive power, which is the most common problem with turbines that use induction machines.
 This leads to a more stable power system.
 Moreover, with different control schemes a PMSG turbine can provide or consume reactive power.
 So, it can work as a dynamic capacitor/inductor bank to help with grid stability.

 The diagram shows the control scheme for a unity power factor :